make-all/tuya-local/custom_components/tuya_local/devices/README.md

 your personal preference on others.
 But if an entity really does only make sense with one UI mode, then this is provided to handle those cases.

+### `hidden`

+*Optional, default=false*

+If `hidden` is `true`, then the entity will be disabled by default.
+This can be used with advanced config or diagnostic entities that general users will not be interested in.
+To use such entities, the user must explicitly enable them after adding the device to Home Assistant.

 ### `dps`

 This is a list of the definitions for the Tuya DPs associated with